ANT PT/BASE less than 0.5. Wax gland plates present on head,

 Abdomen with 4 pairs of evident spiracles.
 Wax pores discontiguous (fig. 10A)

-oval.
+Body of adult aptera pear-shaped or oval.
 Head and prothorax not uniformly pigmented.
 Abdomen with 5 pairs of

 evident spiracles.
 Wax pores contiguous (fig. 10B)